 Q: How do you strive to honor your dad through your photography?

 A: I think the best way to honor my dad is by appreciating, loving and gracefully accepting the circle of life and by documenting and sharing it with others.
+(If you haven't watched the amazing video Redbull put together of Amber and her journey to facing the wave that took her dad's life, watch it here).

 Q: What message do you try to get across through your photography?